redkooala/dotfiles/README.md

-is very bad, dot't see please
+is very good, see please